Diplomatic & Official Visas for Djibouti

 Diplomatic & Official Visa Validity & Extensions

-Diplomatic and official visas in Djibouti are usually issued for a specific duration based on the purpose of the visit.
-However, diplomats and government officials may require extensions for prolonged assignments or additional official duties.
+Diplomatic and official visas for Djibouti are issued for a fixed period based on the purpose of the visit, with extensions possible for extended official assignments or duties.

 Visa Type